bcgov/platform-developer-docs/src/docs/automation-and-resiliency/cicd-pipeline-templates-for-private-cloud-teams.md

 - [GitHub Actions](https://github.com/bcgov/security-pipeline-templates/tree/main/.github/workflows)
 - [Openshift Pipelines (Tekton)](https://github.com/bcgov/security-pipeline-templates/tree/main/tekton)

-While Jenkins is technically supported on the platform the Platform Services team highly highly discourages teams from using this technology as it's highly inefficient with the use of valuable platform resources.
-Over the next few months we'll be guiding the teams that currently use Jenkins to transition to a more modern and efficient technology such as those previously listed.
+While Jenkins is technically supported on the platform the Platform Services team highly discourages teams from using this technology as it's inefficient with the use of valuable platform resources.
+Over the next few months we'll be guiding the teams that currently use Jenkins to transition to a more modern and efficient technology.

 ## Choose a technology<a name="choose-technology"></a>

-Each team should make the final decision on which technology they want to use and may depend on their previous experience and comfort with each tool.
+Each team should make the final decision on which technology they want to use and may depend on their experience and comfort with each tool.
 The Platform Services team recommends the following, depending on your team's level of experience:

 - If your team has limited experience with automation pipelines, the combination of Github Actions for builds and ArgoCD for deployments.